As brands worldwide continue to rely on social media to reach their target audience, there is an increasing need for social media managers.

 - American Marketing Association

 You can also leverage your personal network to see if any of your connections can help you secure an open position.

 While a college degree is not necessarily required to get a job as a social media manager, it can increase your chances of securing a position significantly.
 The most popular degrees among social media managers are marketing, communications, or business.

 There are also several social media marketing certifications to help you stand out from the crowd.
 This includes courses from platforms like Facebook, Twitter, and LinkedIn as well as popular tools like HootSuite.

 - Entry-Level Digital Marketing Jobs – A list of the most popular entry-level marketing jobs (includes salary and job responsibilities).

 10. Start Your Own Social Media Marketing Agency

-If you want to expand your reach to be able to serve more clients at a time, you can start a social media or a digital marketing agency.
+If you want to expand your reach to serve more clients at a time, you can start a social media or digital marketing agency.

 The first decision when setting up your own social media marketing agency is to choose your niche.